geosolutions-it/MapStore2/docs/developer-guide/integrations/users/openId.md

 # Integration with OpenID connect

 MapStore allows to integrate and login using some common [OpenID connect](https://openid.net/connect/) services.
-With these configurations, you can add to the login form some buttons to login with the given service.
+Having this support properly configured, you can make MapStore users able to login with the given OpenID service.

 ## Customizing logo an text in Login Form

 For details about the configuration for a specific service, please refer to the specific section below.
-For details about `authenticationProviders` optional values (e.g. to customize icon and/or text to show), refer to the documentation of the LoginPlugin.
+For details about `authenticationProviders` optional values (e.g. to customize icon and/or text to show), refer to the documentation of the [LoginPlugin](https://mapstore.geosolutionsgroup.com/mapstore/docs/api/plugins#plugins.Login).

-By default `authenticationProviders` is `{"type": "basic", "provider": "geostore"}`, that represents the standard login on mapstore with username and password.
-With the default configuration, when the user try to login MapStore will show the classical login form.
+By default `authenticationProviders` is `{"type": "basic", "provider": "geostore"}`, that represents the standard login on **MapStore** with username and password.
+With the default configuration, when the user try to login, MapStore will show the classic login form.

-Tou can add other providers to the list (e.g. `openid`) and they will be added as options to the login window.
+It is possible to add other providers to the list (e.g. `openid`) and they will be added as options to the login window.
 You can remove the `geostore` entry from `authenticationProviders` list to remove the login form from the possible login systems.

 !!! note
-    If only one openID entry is present in `authenticationProviders` (and no `geostore` entry), clicking on login in the login menu will not show any intermediate window and you will be redirected directly to the only openID provider configured.
-If more than one entry is present in `authenticationProviders` list, the user will have to choose which one is ok.
+    If only one OpenID entry is present in `authenticationProviders` (and no `geostore` entry available), clicking on login in the login menu will not show any intermediate window and you will be redirected directly to the OpenID provider configured.
+If more than one entry is present in `authenticationProviders` list, the user will have to choose one of them to be authenticated.

 ## Supported OpenID services

 MapStore allows to integrate with the following OpenID providers.

 - Google
-- Keycloak (to be implemented)
+- Keycloak

-For each of service you want to add you have to:
+For each service you want to add you have to:

 - properly configure the backend
 - modify `localConfig.json` adding a proper entry to the `authenticationProviders`.

 !!! note
-    For the moment we can configure only one authentication per service.
+    For the moment we can configure only one authentication per service type (only one for google, only one for keycloak ...).

 ### Google